microsoft/ignite-learning-paths-training-aiml/aiml30/README.md

     1. [Demo Setup](demosetup.md)
     2. [Demo Guide](demoguide.md)

-## Become a Certified Presenter
+## Become a Trained Presenter

-To become a *Trained Presenters*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
+To become a *Trained Presenter*, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
 In your email please include:

 - Complete name:
 - The code of this presentation: AIML30